zhikangfan-jyd/toploansadviser/content/reviews/upstart.md

 Upstart also looks at your current (and future) income compared to your debts.
 They are unique because they’ll consider your future possibilities, especially if you’re a recent college graduate.
 While they prefer stable income like most lenders, they’ll look at the big picture to see what you’re capable of doing.

-Like most lenders, Upstart looks at your current debts.
+Like most lenders, <a href="/best-consolidation-loans" target="_blank" rel="noopener noreferrer">Upstart looks at your current debts</a>.
 If they are too high, they may suggest you use the funds to pay off your credit card debt.
 This will bring your debt-to-income ratio down and help you improve your credit score.
 If you don’t have a lot of outstanding debt, though, it can work in your favor and you may qualify for an Upstart loan.

 Ideally, you want a stable income and employment history, decent credit, and as many qualifying factors as possible.
 If there is anything unique about your situation, especially your income, talk to your Upstart representative about it.
 They may have a program for you just because you have potential in your career.